 Now and for generations to come

 FrieslandCampina is working on the retention of pasture grazing, continuous improvement of animal health and animal welfare, and the preservation of biodiversity.
 The aim is to reduce the use of scarce natural resources such as water, raw materials and fossil fuels.
 FrieslandCampina aims to keep the emission of greenhouse gases in 2020 equal to 2010 levels.
 This also applies in case of an increase in milk production.
 This includes the greenhouse gases released at member dairy farms, during transport from the farm to production facilities and when the dairy is processed.
 To achieve climate-neutral growth, FrieslandCampina is working on creating an efficient and sustainable production chain.
-These elements of the strategy are in line with two of the United Nations’ Sustainable Development Goals: ‘Clean water and sanitation (SDG 6), ‘Affordable and clean energy’ (SDG 7) and ‘Responsible consumption and production’ (SDG 12), ‘Climate action’ (SDG 13), ‘Life on land’ (SDG 15) and ‘Partnerships for the goals’ (SDG 17).
+These elements of the strategy are in line with two of the United Nations’ Sustainable Development Goals: ‘Clean water and sanitation (SDG 6), ‘Affordable and clean energy’ (SDG 7), ‘Responsible consumption and production’ (SDG 12), ‘Climate action’ (SDG 13), ‘Life on land’ (SDG 15) and ‘Partnerships for the goals’ (SDG 17).

 In order to realise climate-neutral growth, FrieslandCampina is working on several initiatives for an efficient and sustainable production chain.
 This means sustainable dairy farms, purchasing sustainable (agricultural) basic materials and reduction of the use of energy for the production of dairy products.
 Besides, FrieslandCampina encourages member dairy farmers to generate sustainable energy, for example by means of wind turbines, solar panels or biomass, by issuing green certificates.
 Also manure monofermentation is an interesting option for reducing GHG emissions.

 Read more on climate-neutral growth.